-Alongside the industry survey, the client survey will again be conducted in 2017 and 2018 to gain an understanding of how the use of BIM is progressing within this group, as well as providing a method of identifying obstacles to acceleration.
+2018 will be the final year in this five-year series.
+Alongside the industry survey, the client survey will also be conducted to gain an understanding of how the use of BIM is progressing within this group, as well as providing a method of identifying obstacles to acceleration.

 - BIM uses in detail (who is using)